theslimde/robix/README.md

 The command 'make run' runs the kernel on qemu.

-You need to have grub-mkreskue and qemu installed to use the given makefile.
+You need to have grub-mkrescue and qemu installed to use the given makefile.
 Another option is to edit the makefile to use your prefered emulator.

 Features: